janelia-arduino/JsonSanitizer/README.md

 ["?","test",1,"??",null,true,[1,2,3],"nice string","weird_\"string"]
 ```

-The outermost braces will be added to a JSON array missing them, if
+The outermost braces will be added to a JSON object missing them, if
 colons separate keys from values and commas separate key/value pairs.

 ```json